BardicNoel/lorerim-v4-codex/pipeline-projects/religion/wintersun-religion-docs.md

 Practice magic successfully while praying.
 Safeguard the Eye of Magnus.
 Create enchanted items.

 **Follower of Magnus**
 - Sight, Light and Insight: Magicka does not regenerate, but praying rapidly replenishes Magicka.
-Spells cost <50>% less to cast.
+Spells cost ***50***% less to cast.
 - Notes:
   - Damage Magicka Regen:

 **Devotee of Magnus**
-- Architect's Gift: Praying automatically casts the (beneficial self targeted) spells in your hands for no Magicka and they last <Global=WSN_Favor_Global>% longer (based on favor with Magnus).
+- Architect's Gift: Praying automatically casts the (beneficial self targeted) spells in your hands for no Magicka and they last ***x***% longer (based on favor with Magnus).

 ## Phynaster